luphord/imgwrench/README.rst

 Pipelines
 ---------

-imgwrench subcommands can be combined into pipelines.
-This saves you from generating intermediate files cluttering your filesystem and reducing the quality of the final results.
-For example, if you would like to convert all images in the current directory to black and white, put a white frame around them and have them cut to an aspect ratio of 3:2 (for standard format printing), you would execute the following command:
+:code:`imgwrench` subcommands can be combined into pipelines.
+This saves you from generating intermediate files cluttering your filesystem or reducing the quality of the final results.
+For example, if you want to convert all images in the current directory to black and white, put a white frame around them and have them cut to an aspect ratio of 3:2 (for standard format printing), you would execute the following command: